Using SSH public key authentication

 Be aware that this Secure Shell (SSH) Public Key authentication method is different from the method listed in the dropdown menu as Secure Shell (SSH).
 This latter method incorporates passwords instead of keys.

-1. Enter the appropriate user name.
+1. Enter the appropriate username for the target asset.

 2. (Optional) Enter the Private key password used when generating the keys.